FridayMarch26th/FridayMarch26th.github.io/_projects/radeon-towers.md

 Arranging graphics card components into interesting compositions.

-Started as a bit of a development for a project before being deemed a bit _too_ experimental... before being asked to go ahead anyway because it looked nice. :)
+Started as a bit of a development for a project before being deemed a bit _too_ experimental... before I was asked to go ahead anyway because it looked nice. :)

 Splitting things into grids, finding where the spaces are, filling the spaces with technical detail.